 Do’s & Don’ts of Scooter/Motorcycle Parking

-Whether you’re parking on the streets or on sidewalks, understanding the do’s and don’ts of scooter and motorcycle parking will help keep tickets at bay!
+Whether you’re parking on the streets or on sidewalks, understanding the do’s and don’ts of parking your scooter or motorcycle parking will ultimately help you avoid parking tickets.

 With more than 40 scooter/motorcycle corrals spread throughout Philly, we want to ease any confusion you may have when it comes to parking in designated scooter/motorcycle zones.

 Take a look below to fully understand the ins and outs of scooter/motorcycle parking in Philly:DO: Pay a $5 flat-rate fee

 As of January 1, 2015, scooter and motorcyclists can pay a daily rate of $5 to park at any corral in Philadelphia.
 You can also use the same receipt when parking at other corrals throughout the day.

 Note: Multiple kiosks receipts cannot be combined for the daily $5 rate.
 The $5 must be purchased in a single transaction.